 There’s an old saying that a stitch in time saves nine (thanks grandma!).
 In other words, solving a small problem early can prevent it from becoming something much worse.
 And in fact that’s what annual health checks are all about.
 Detecting little things before they grow into big, scary things.

 It goes without saying that ‘normal’ varies from animal to animal.

 Practice observing normal, healthy pets.
-Particularly with your own pets, familiarise yourself with their day to day habits and behaviour.
+Particularly with your own pets, familiarize yourself with their day to day habits and behavior.
 Pay close attention to the way they walk and run, and get a feel for their normal body language.

 Is your dog so greedy that the food seems to vanish before the bowl has even reached the floor?

 Does your cat prefer to graze throughout the day, sometimes leaving food ignored for hours?